lopezdsr/sql-query/sqlref/sql_reference.md

 <h4>Related References</h4>

-A *cast expression* is referenced by the following clauses
+A *cast expression* is referenced by the following clause:
 * [primaryExpression](#primaryExpression)

 <h3>Case Expressions</h3>

 A case expression allows an expression to be selected based on the evaluation of one or more conditions.

-The syntax of a case expression is described by the rail road diagrams below.
+The syntax of a case expression is described by the syntax diagrams below.

 <h4 id="caseExpression">caseExpression</h4>